opensourcefeed/opensourcefeed.github.io/_posts/2023-06-10-debian-12-bookworm.md

 For [further information on Debian 12 *Bookworm*](https://www.debian.org/News/2023/20230610), see the official release announcement on project's website.

 ## Download Debian 12 *Bookworm*
-Debian 12 *Bookworm* images are not officially available yet.
-Once it is released, the images will be available on official download page.
+Debian 12 *Bookworm* images can be downloaded from the official download page.
 <a href="https://www.debian.org/CD/http-ftp/" class="download">Download Debian 12 <em>Bookworm</em>(official)</a>